-Disability Services is located in the Banacos Academic Center which also houses the Learning Disabilities Program, the Tutoring Program, MTEL ComLit Preparation, and Academic Skills Preparation.
-The Banacos Academic Center has a large room for studying and tutoring, a computer room, an assistive technology lab, a distraction-reduced exam room, and Disability Services staff offices.
-All students at WSU are welcome to utilize the computer lab, tutoring services and study space.
+The LDP is located in the Banacos Academic Center which also houses Disability Services, the Tutoring Program, MTEL ComLit Preparation, and Academic Skills Preparation.
+The Banacos Academic Center has a large room for studying and tutoring, a computer room, an assistive technology lab, a distraction-reduced exam room, and LDP staff offices.
+All students at WSU are welcome to utilize the computer lab and the tutoring services and study space.
+In addition to the reasonable accommodations LDP students are entitled to, the LDP also offers several services for students, services which are integral to student success.
+Students in the LDP determine their own level of involvement with program services, as the program is elective.
+LDP services are as follows: